Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Brown released a press statement saying, “Oregonians should never face housing insecurity, employment barriers, and educational obstacles as a result of doing something that is now completely legal, and has been for years.”

-This mass pardon excuses state-level convictions for possession of one ounce or less of cannabis prior to legalization.
-In order to be eligible, possession must be the only charge, the case cannot include victims, and the individual charged must have been 21 years or older at the time of the arrest.
+This mass pardon excused state-level convictions for possession of one ounce or less of cannabis prior to legalization.
+In order to have been eligible, possession must have been the only charge, the case could not include victims, and the individual charged must have been 21 years or older at the time of the arrest.

-The Oregon Judicial Department will ensure that all court records associated with these pardoned offenses are sealed, as required by law.
+The Oregon Judicial Department ensured that all court records associated with these pardoned offenses were sealed, as required by law.
 As it notes, “for some convictions–especially those from before 2005–there may have been insufficient information for the State to determine whether the conviction met the Governor’s criteria specified in the Governor’s marijuana pardon order and described above.
 As a result, those convictions with insufficient data were not included in the Governor’s pardon."
-For convictions that weren’t pardoned, individuals can petition for expungement or a case-by-case pardon.
+For convictions that weren’t pardoned, individuals could petition for expungement or a case-by-case pardon.

 Gov. Brown’s pardon came in her final weeks in office.

-Oregon Bill Would Provide Limited Employment Protections for Cannabis
+Oregon Bill Would Provide Employment Protections for Medical Cannabis Patients

 While Oregonians legalized adults’ use of cannabis, many employers still use drug testing that excludes cannabis consumers.
 This puts Oregon behind some other states that have enacted laws protecting cannabis consumers’ jobs post- legalization.